rapidez/docs/src/3.x/packages/statamic.md

 ## Runway / Magento data

-With [Runway](https://github.com/statamic-rad-pack/runway) you're able to display data from an Eloquent model within Statamic.
-We're using this to have all products, categories and brands from Magento visible within Statamic, without the need of importing and syncing data.
+With [Runway](https://github.com/statamic-rad-pack/runway), you're able to display data from an Eloquent model within Statamic.
+We're using this to have all products, categories, and brands from Magento visible within Statamic, without the need of importing and syncing data.
 These Runway models can be used to link anything within Statamic to existing Magento data.

-For example; the product slider component within the page builder has a relation with the products Runway model.
-This way you can select from all Magento products you'd like to display within the slider.
+For example, the product slider component within the page builder has a relation with the products Runway model.
+This way, you can select from all Magento products you'd like to display within the slider.

-You can also enrich data with this; for example when you want to use Statamic to add data on product, category or brand pages.
-Therefore next to the "Runway product collection" (which is read-only and has all data from Magento) there is also a "Product content collection".
-From there you're free to use anything from Statamic, only the `linked_product` field using the `belongs_to` field type should be there to link your custom content to a product within Magento.
+You can also enrich data with this.
+For example, when you want to use Statamic to add data on product, category, or brand pages.
+Therefore, next to the "Runway product collection" (which is read-only and has all data from Magento), there is also a "Product content collection".
+From there, you're free to use anything from Statamic.
+Only the `linked_product` field using the `belongs_to` field type should be there to link your custom content to a product within Magento.

-::: warning This is going to change in the next verion!
+::: warning This is going to change in the next version!
 We're currently working on rapidez/statamic v5 where we're moving to a "hybrid Runway" solution.
 Have a look at [this pull request](https://github.com/rapidez/statamic/pull/80) for more information.
 :::

 ### Displaying content

-If you are going to enrich product / category pages with content from Statamic you'll find all data within the `$content` variable.
+If you are going to enrich product / category pages with content from Statamic, you'll find all data within the `$content` variable.

-To display the default page builder content you've to add this to your view:
+To display the default page builder content, you have to add this to your view:

 ```blade
 @includeWhen(isset($content), 'rapidez-statamic::page_builder', ['content' => $content?->content])